samsonites89/migrator/README.md

  - Poll data from a specific blockchain
  - Resign the data with another private key and send it to a specific address, with no changes made to the *data* of the original data.

-The purpose of the `migrator` is to simple data migration purposes.
+The intention of the `migrator` is to faciliate the migration the data for the pilot.

 ### building the module

-Simply run:
+Simply run to build the `migrator`:
  ```shell script
  go build
 ```